Community-Based Treatment & Prevention Services

 Counseling & Clinical Programs

-We help individuals and families address and overcome a range of issues including school concerns, delinquency, domestic violence, mental health issues, physical abuse/neglect, family conflict, sexual abuse, and substance abuse.
+We provide individual, family and group counseling in addition to psychological and psychiatric services.
+Our 13 treatment programs address a wide range of issues including trauma, depression, anxiety, isolation and aggression.
 The majority of our treatment programs are provided on an outreach basis – in client’s homes, schools, or other community settings – to reduce barriers to treatment and provide services in the environment they are needed.
 Some office-based counseling is available.
 Learn more here.